Anik-nath/MechanicalKeyboardShop-Backend/readme.md

 ## About the Project

-Our goal is to build a modern, user-friendly e-commerce site for mechanical keyboards using React, Redux, Mongoose, and Express.
+Our goal is to build a modern, product-friendly e-commerce site for mechanical keyboards using React, Redux, Mongoose, and Express.
 Features include seamless browsing, detailed product pages, a smooth cart system, fast search, and secure Stripe payments.
 We aim to deliver an exceptional shopping experience for keyboard enthusiasts.

 ## Features

 ### Validation and Error Handling

-- **Validation**: : Ensure non-overlapping slots, valid room details, and user inputs.
+- **Validation**: : Ensure non-overlapping slots, valid room details, and product inputs.
 - **Error Handling**: Provide informative error messages for conflicts and validation issues.

 ## Technology Stack